Your jumping off point for adventure in southern Laos!

 The adventure begins as you board a longtail boat after breakfast and cruise Lao-style on the Mekong river to Champassak.
 Along the way you will see how life in Laos revolves around the riverside, as fishing and trade boats pass by and children play on the banks.
 Your boat will arrive at the UNESCO World Heritage site of Wat Phou, a Khmer Hindu temple complex dating back to the 5th century.
 After lunch you will spend the afternoon exploring the ruins, climbing over the stones to discover carvings that adorn the palace walls in the style of Angkor in Cambodia.
 Walk up to the top of the mountain for which this temple is named for some incredible views before heading back to Pakse for the evening.

-Wake up to the sound of cascading waterfalls and descend from your tree house to enjoy a western-style breakfast and fresh, locally-grown Laos coffee.
+Wake up to the sound of cascading waterfalls and zip line out of your tree house to enjoy a western-style breakfast and fresh, locally-grown Laos coffee.
 Keep the adrenaline flowing as you master the final ziplines, the longest one reaching 400 meters!
 After the course is through, you will spend the afternoon hiking out of the jungle, passing through a protected national forest heritage area, and climbing up a well-protected “via ferrata” route.
-Don’t forget to look over your shoulder at the breathtaking Mekong Valley view!

 On the ride back to Pakse, you will stop at the famous Tad Yuang waterfall for a cool down swim.
 Sit back, relax and get a sense for how far you’ve traveled.
 Tonight, enjoy a traditional Lao massage to reward your tired muscles after dinner in Pakse.
 This will be a day you will never forget!